-Certain brands of headshell, certain types of fasteners and even the rubber gaskets that one uses are important and all contribute to the final result.
-I always suggest getting hold of the very best headshell you can afford and making sure that it matches the mass of the tonearm and the range of cart/headshell weight that arm can support.
+Headshells, fasteners and even the rubber gaskets at the headshell/tonearm interface are important and all of them contribute to the final result.
+I always suggest using the very best headshell you can afford and making sure that it matches the mass of the tonearm and the range of cart/headshell weight that your arm can support.